d-smith/notes/aws/security-specialty/06-data-protection-with-vpcs.md

   * Two types: interface and gateways
 * Pick the s3 gateway, associate it with your route table
 * Back to your private instance, try the s3 command again - now it works, no internet access needed.

+Endpoints can be endpoints or interfaces (which rely on ENIs)

+## VPC Clean Up

+* Delet the NAT gateway
+* Detach and delete IGW

+## VPC Summary

+Filled in notes above.